redwoudt/GameMap/README.md

 15) find optimal path<br>
 16) create graph map<br>

+###Doxygen
+Doxygen was generated in the ``doxygen`` folder to help explain the code structure.
+Due to time constraints only Interface.h was properly commented for doxygen purposes.
+This can be easily extended to the rest of the code base.

 ## Code Design

 The intention, while writing the code, was to showcase patterns that can be utilized, within the given content.
 Design patterns used, included: <br>